mtgto/Indexing/README.md

 Indexing
 ====
 Indexing is a Mac Application.
-It is an channel browswer by accessing to index.txt, which is used in PeerCast.
+It browsing PeerCast channels by accessing to index.txt.

 # Screenshots
 ![Image](./screenshot01.jpg)